Newton-76/FESDriversLicenseCheck/Tasks/Design.md

 \+ No Installation on Client System
 \+ No Update on Client System
 \+ Can be shared through URL rather than App Store
-\+ An Icon linking to the PWA can be created on the device
+\+ An Icon linking to the PWA can be created on the Device
 \+ Low Data Consumption
 \+ Offline Usability through Service Worker API
 \+ Fast Load Time